 Routines together with role boundaries can become an extremely strong factor.
 It becomes easy for us to believe that something unethical “is not my responsibility” and blame others for it.
-“Not acting” could potentially be an important and very un-ethical decision.
+In this context “not taking action” could still be an important and very un-ethical decision.

 4) Work with a diverse group of people

-Frames are also cultural and based on knowledge and background of people.
+Frames are also cultural and based on knowledge, background and personal bias of individuals.
 Start working with a culturally diverse and poly-skilled group.
 Foster diverse contribution and be open to listen to opinions of others especially when they are different from yours.

 Often invite out-group point of views in your decisions.

-It’s not a coincidence that was the NHTSA to force Ford to recall the vehicles and that people within the organization were unable to acknowledge the problem
+In the case of the Ford Pinto it’s not a coincidence that was the NHTSA, not Ford, to force the recall of vehicles and that people within the organization were unable to acknowledge the problem.

 5) Check out the language used by your organization